JulianT2013/v4-documentation/_v4 documentation/developer-template-configuration-and-image.md

 }
 ```

 We've just told Gravity PDF about a new radio field called *Show Meta Data* that has Yes/No options.
 By default the *No* value will be selected and a nice description about what the field does is shown just below the radio buttons.
 We've also prefixed our field ID with `world_` so we don't clash with any other fields.
-And because we are conscientious developers we've made all our strings translatable by wrapping them [in the `__()` function](https://developer.wordpress.org/reference/functions/__/) – only translate the `option` array's value, not the key.
+And because we are conscientious developers we've made all our strings translatable by wrapping them [in the `__()` function](https://developer.wordpress.org/reference/functions/__/).
+Make sure you only translate the `option` array's value and not the key.

 [Read more about the specifics of each field attribute](#custom-fields).